SAP-samples/s4hana-mc-xml-file-splitter/README.md

 2. The README.md file (this file):

-3. the splitter.exe file
+3. the bin folder
+The folder containing the pre-built executable for your convenient testing

-4. The source code in src folder
+4. The src folder
+The foler of Python source code which you can download and rebuild

 ## Description
 <!-- Please include SEO-friendly description -->